KKechh/docs/README.md

 # HiCA Docs

-This website is built using [HiCA Docs](https://docs.hi.cn/), a ACME tls provider.
+This website is built using [HiCA Docs](https://docs.hi.cn/), an ACME tls provider.

 ### Installation